frantisekstanko/my-home/README.md

 with just one config parameter
 - [polybar](https://github.com/polybar/polybar) - a fast and easy-to-use tool for creating status bars
 - [kitty](https://github.com/kovidgoyal/kitty) - the fast, feature-rich, cross-platform, GPU based terminal

+All your favorite software can be installed easily, for example:

+- Steam
+- Google Chrome
+- VirtualBox
+- even PHPStorm
+- and Nvidia drivers, thanks to openSUSE

+### How to track changes and edit everything to your liking

+In `~/.config/updater/profiles/`, a profile for this install was created.
+The profile contains 2 important files:

+- `.env` - the main configuration of this profile.
+You can edit this file whenever you want by executing `update --env`. you can change this configuration, save it, then run `update` again and the new configuration will be applied
+- `DATETIME-clean.install.xml` - this file
+can be later used for unattended reinstall of this workstation

+Both files can, and should be, commited to your local repository, for backup purposes, for example.

+#### If you don't like anything

+Look at `~/bin/update` and see how the system was installed.
+Change whatever you don't like, or add anything you need.
+Edit any of the configuration files.
+Open pull requests.
+Open issues.
+Tell me what you think!